1901 Federal Flag Design Competition: Background

-Conditions
+Conditions of entry

-Each competitor was required to submit two coloured sketches, a red ensign for the merchant service and public use, and a blue ensign for naval and official use.
+Each competitor was required to submit two coloured sketches, a red ensign for public use, and a blue ensign for official use.
 The designs were judged on seven criteria: loyalty to the Empire, Federation, history, heraldry, distinctiveness, utility and cost of manufacture.
 The majority of designs incorporated the Union Flag and the Southern Cross, but native animals were also popular, including one that depicted a variety of indigenous animals playing cricket.
 The entries were put on display at the Royal Exhibition Building in Melbourne and the judges took six days to deliberate before reaching their conclusion.

-Winners
+Winning contestants

 Five almost identical entries were chosen as the winning design, and their designers shared the £200 (2015: $29,142.12) prize money.
 They were Ivor Evans, a fourteen-year-old schoolboy from Melbourne; Leslie John Hawkins, a teenager apprenticed to an optician from Sydney; Egbert John Nuttall, an architect from Melbourne; Annie Dorrington, an artist from Perth; and William Stevens, a ship's officer from Auckland, New Zealand.
 The five winners received £40 each.
 The differences from the present flag were the six-pointed Commonwealth Star, while the components stars in the Southern Cross had different numbers of points, with more if the real star was brighter.
 This led to five stars of nine, eight, seven, six and five points respectively.
+The Inner Diameter of the six-pointed Federal Star in the lower Hoist was larger than that of the later seven-pointed version of the Federal Star in the lower Hoist.
+Alpha Crucis and Delta Crucis were of different sizes than they are today—with Alpha being larger than at present and Delta being smaller than at present.

-Aftermath
+Flag of Australia

-A simplified version of the competition-winning design was submitted to the British admiralty for entry into their register of flags in December 1901.
-Prime Minister Edmund Barton announced in the Commonwealth Gazette that Edward VII had officially recognised the design as the Flag of Australia on 11 February 1903.
-This version made all the stars in the Southern Cross seven-pointed apart from the smallest, and is the same as the existing flag except the six-pointed Commonwealth Star.
+The competition-winning design was submitted to the British admiralty for entry into their register of flags in December 1901.
+Prime Minister Edmund Barton announced in the Commonwealth Gazette on 11 February 1903 that Edward VII had approved it as the "Flag of Australia".
+The revised version made all the stars in the Southern Cross seven-pointed as well as of equal size, apart from the smallest, and is the same as the existing flag except for the six-pointed Commonwealth Star.
+A seventh point was added to the Commonwealth Star in 1909 to represent the territories.